 1. Your manager asks who would like to take on a new project.
 What is your reaction?

-How will this question help you: the purpose of this question is for you to understand how willing the candidate is to take on a new project.
+How this question will help you: the purpose of this question is for you to understand how willing the candidate is to take on a new project.
 You are seeking the degree of social boldness the candidate possesses.

 2. Give an example of how you work within a team.

-How will this question help you: the goal of this question is to understand what is the workstyle of the candidate within the team.
+How this question will help you: the goal of this question is to understand what is the workstyle of the candidate within the team.
 The example that the candidate provides will allow you to interpret how reserved or outgoing they may be within a team.

 3. Describe a situation where you had to adjust quickly to changes over which you had no control.
 What was the impact of the change on you?